2013 Ford F-150 Performance

 - "Of course, the purpose-built SVT Raptor is the halo truck that off-road enthusiasts dream about.
 It can tame some of the toughest terrain around, but it's also a bit trickier to drive around town due to its wide body and higher ride height." -- Edmunds (2012)

 - "This truck needed only 176 feet to stop from 70 mph, although it needed a few tries to get heat into the brakes and tires before performing its best.
 Note to those who will need to perform a panic stop: It will behoove you to practice panicking a couple of times immediately before you do so for real." -- Car and Driver (2011)

 - "While all-around ride quality is good, the F-150’s still don't top Ram pickups equipped with well located coil-sprung rear axles." -- Automobile Magazine (2011)

 Two F-150 trims cater to those who often find themselves off the beaten path.
 The mild version is the FX4 trim, which comes standard with four-wheel drive, skid plates, hill descent control and all-terrain tires, but is otherwise similar to other F-150 trims.
-The SVT Raptor, also in four-wheel drive-only, is a purpose-built off-roading truck with unique body panels and suspension components, all designed with hardcore off-roading enthusiasts in mind.
-The FX4 is a better choice for the occasional off-roader, while the Raptor is the better choice for those looking for a rugged, off-road truck and don’t have as much concern for on-road comfort or driveability.
+The SVT Raptor, which is also four-wheel drive only, is a purpose-built off-roading truck with unique body panels and suspension components, all designed with hardcore off-roading enthusiasts in mind.
+The FX4 is a better choice for the occasional off-roader, while the Raptor is the better choice for those who are looking for a rugged off-road truck and don’t have as much concern for on-road comfort or driveability.